-Here’s the guide we wished we’d read before embarking on our own 31-day backpacking trip around Southeast Asia.
-Get an additional S$10 off your SEA essentials with the promo code <CONGRADULATIONS>.
-More details below.
+Here’s the Southeast Asia travel guide we wished we’d read before embarking on our own 31-day backpacking trip.

 Southeast Asia isn’t luxurious, but the stories you’ll collect and the food you’ll taste will be richer than any adventures and flavours back in the comforts of home.

 If you’re a broke student, this month long trip is probably the best way to spend $2.3k on.
 If you’re a broke student hungry for adventure, save that 10-day trip in the far flung lands of Europe* for now.
 For now, stretch the dollar, take the path less taken and collect experiences a flight under S$200 can grant.

 *To put things into perspective, S$2.3k (excl. flights) afforded us 10 days around Switzerland.
 For the same S$2.3k, this trip around Southeast Asia brought us through 5 countries, 13 destinations for 31 days.